kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

 The `index.html` is generated automatically, but you may override it creating one in the `/src` folder.
 Before doing it, just remember global metatags can be managed in `main.js`.

-Also, you can [check for possible plugins](https://gridsome.org/plugins/) to do whatever you would do in index.html; for example, there is a [plugin to set the google analitycs bot](https://gridsome.org/plugins/@gridsome/plugin-google-analytics).
+Also, you can [check for possible plugins](https://gridsome.org/plugins/) to do whatever you could do in index.html; for example, there is a [plugin to set the google analitycs bot](https://gridsome.org/plugins/@gridsome/plugin-google-analytics).

 #### The 404 Page